An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Introduction

 \section{Introduction}

-In Euclidean space, the fundamental theorem of curves states that any unit-speed curve is completely determined by its curvature and torsion.
+In Euclidean spaces, the fundamental theorem of curves states that any unit-speed curve is completely determined by its curvature and torsion.
 More precisely, given two functions $k(s)$ and $\tau (s)$ with $k(s)>0$, there exists a unit-speed curve whose curvature and torsion are the functions $k$ and $\tau $, respectively, uniquely up to a Euclidean rigid motion.
-The main theorems in the paper are to show the analogous theorems of curves and surfaces in the $3$-dimensional Heisenberg group $H_1$.
+We present the analogous theorems of curves and surfaces in the $3$-dimensional Heisenberg group $H_1$.
+The structure of the group of transformations in $H_1$, which is similar to the group of rigid motions in Euclidean spaces, is also studied.
+Moreover, we develop the concept of the geometric invariants for curves and surfaces in the above sense.
+It should be emphasised that owning such invariants helps us to understand the geometric structures in CR manifolds and to develop the applications to integral geometry.

 We give a brief review of the Heisenberg group.
-All the details can be found in \cite{CCG}.
-The Heisenberg group $H_1$ is the space $\R^{3}$ associated with the group multiplication
+All the details can be found in \cite{CCG, CHMY2}.
+The Heisenberg group~$H_1$ is the space $\mathbb{R}^{3}$ associated with the group multiplication

 which is also a $3$-dimensional Lie group.
-The standard left-invariant vector fields in $H_1$
+The standard left-invariant vector f\/ields in $H_1$